 Crowns can be used to improve the appearance and function of a tooth.
 Some people have crowns placed for aesthetic purposes and sometimes teeth are compromised on multiple surfaces and crowns are needed to hold them together.
 This can be after root canal treatment or when a larger (multiple tooth surface) filling has failed.
 Your dentist will advise you if a crown is suitable for you.

 At Smileworks, your crown is guaranteed for one year, and this extends to two if you are join our dental membership.
-Guarantees are valid for failure of the materials but usually exclude things like wear and tear, decay, or trauma caused by things like pen chewing, nail chewing, biting or opening beers like ‘a real man’ – as seen here
+Guarantees are valid for failure of the materials but usually exclude things like wear and tear, decay, or trauma caused by things like pen chewing, nail chewing, biting or opening beers with your teeth if you’ve lost your bottle opener.

 A crown covers the whole of the tooth whereas a veneer only covers the front of it.